dlang/DIPs/DIPs/DIP1xxx-RC.md

 ## Abstract

 Named arguments (otherwise known as unordered arguments) adds a new method to pass data to functions and initialize templates.
-It encourages passing of publically accesible information via named while discouraging passing internal information via it.
+It encourages arguments being passed of publicly accessible information via named while discouraging passing internal information.
-Seperation of named versus unnamed is done for seperation of concerns; implementation versus API.
+Separation of named versus unnamed is done for separation of concerns; implementation versus API.

 ### Reference

 There have been many conversations on D's NewsGroup attempting to suggest named arguments.
 For example [1](https://forum.dlang.org/post/khcalesvxwdaqnzaqotb@forum.dlang.org) and [2](https://forum.dlang.org/post/n8024o$dlj$1@digitalmars.com).

-Multiple library solutions have been attempted [1](https://forum.dlang.org/post/awjuoemsnmxbfgzhgkgx@forum.dlang.org) and [2](https://github.com/CyberShadow/ae/blob/master/utils/meta/args.d).
-Both of which do work but does not make the distinction between internal and public API arguments; which it cannot do without a lot more cruft.
+Multiple library solutions have been attempted [1](https://forum.dlang.org/post/awjuoemsnmxbfgzhgkgx@forum.dlang.org), [2](https://github.com/CyberShadow/ae/blob/master/utils/meta/args.d) and [3](https://forum.dlang.org/post/wtccivdgrgteyinqwtdr@forum.dlang.org).
+Each work for the author's purpose but they have been known to be less than desirable to work with e.g. [1](https://forum.dlang.org/post/xwghendahfjgceikuxvh@forum.dlang.org), [2](https://forum.dlang.org/post/ohrilhjbhddjkkqznlsn@forum.dlang.org) and [3](https://forum.dlang.org/post/n837bu$vam$5@digitalmars.com).
+However, because all of these are library based solutions they cannot solve the internal versus public API aspects that this DIP offers for named parameters.

 A [DIP](https://wiki.dlang.org/DIP88) (88) has been drafted, but never PR'd.
-Further work was done by Neia Neutuladh, but it has not been made public.
+Further work has been done by Neia Neutuladh, but it has not been made public.
 At the time of writing Yuxuan Shui has a draft [DIP](https://github.com/yshui/DIPs/blob/master/DIPs/DIP1xxx-YS.md) in the review queue that is much more limited.

 ## Contents
 * [Rationale](#rationale)